Semicolon: History

 In 1762, in Robert Lowth's A Short Introduction to English Grammar, a parallel is drawn between punctuation marks and rest in music:

 The Period is a pause in quantity or duration double of the Colon; the Colon is double of the Semicolon; and the Semicolon is double of the Comma.
 So that they are in the same proportion to one another as the Sembrief, the Minim, the Crotchet, and the Quaver, in Music.

 In 1798, in Lindley Murray's English Grammar, the semicolon is introduced as follows:

 The Semicolon is used for dividing a compound sentence into two or more parts, not so closely connected as those which are separated by a comma, nor yet so little dependent on each other, as those which are distinguished by a colon.

-The semicolon is sometimes used, when the preceding member of the sentence does not of itself give a complete sense, but depends on the following clause; and sometimes when the sense member would be complete without the concluding one; [...]
+The semicolon is sometimes used, when the preceding member of the sentence does not of itself give a complete sense, but depends on the following clause; and sometimes when the sense of that member would be complete without the concluding one; as in the following instances.

 Natural languages

 English

-Although terminal marks (i.e. full stops, exclamation marks, and question marks) indicate the end of a sentence, the comma, semicolon, and colon are normally sentence-internal, making them secondary boundary marks.
-The semicolon falls between terminal marks and the comma; its strength is equal to that of the colon.
+Although terminal marks (i.e. full stops, exclamation marks, and question marks) indicate the end of a sentence, the comma, semicolon, and colon are normally inside sentences, making them secondary boundary marks.
+In modern English orthography, the semicolon falls between terminal marks and the comma; its strength is equal to that of the colon.

-The plural of semicolon in English is semicola or semicolons.

-The most common use of the semicolon is to join two independent clauses without using a conjunction like "and".
+The most common use of the semicolon is to join two independent clauses without using a conjunction such as the word and.
 Semicolons are followed by a lower case letter, unless that letter would ordinarily be capitalised mid-sentence (e.g., the word "I", acronyms/initialisms, or proper nouns).
-In older English printed texts, colons and semicolons are offset from the preceding word by a non-breaking space, a convention still current in present-day continental French texts.
+In older English printed texts, colons and semicolons are offset from the preceding word by a non-breaking space, a convention still current in modern continental French texts.
 Ideally, the space is less wide than the inter-word spaces.
 Some guides recommend separation by a hair space.
 Modern style guides recommend no space before them and one space after.
 They also typically recommend placing semicolons outside ending quotation marks, although this was not always the case.
 For example, the first edition of The Chicago Manual of Style (1906) recommended placing the semicolon inside ending quotation marks.

-Applications of the semicolon in English include:
+Uses of the semicolon in English include: